JesusFilm/core/apps/docs/docs/03-basics/03-frontend/06-custom-hooks/index.md

 }
 ```

-Instead of putting the above in every test file that consumes the query, follow theese steps:
+Instead of putting the above in every test file, follow the below steps:

 - create a `[hook-name].mock.ts` file in the same directory as your hook.
   ![creating mock ts file in directory](mock-ts-directory-add.png)